-Given that they are a relatively vulnerable population, we take special precautions in our work with children and young adults that are informed by Elizabeth Patiño, one of our Advisors in Bolivia who has extensive experience working on children’s rights and protections.
+Given that they are a relatively vulnerable population, we take special precautions in our work with children and young adults.
 All of us who work directly with children are required to submit a police background check upon entry, and we have internal policies for interacting with children and young adults to try to ensure safe and responsible contact between them and our team members.
 Additionally, our school projects are first approved by both the directors and the teachers.
 Participation by students in our projects is explicitly voluntary, and permission is acquired before using pictures and video.
 As well, the student governments in the younger schools are accompanied throughout the year by teacher-advisors.

 When you’re as passionate as we are, it’s hard not to want to do more!
 At the same time, we recognize that quality can be more important that quantity, especially in starting out.
 At the moment, we are learning to walk before we run, but have a number of things in mind for the future, both near and far.

 One of our more immediate goals is to better document and share the learning that is coming out of our projects.
 We’re working on creating new content in a variety of different mediums: stay tuned for the videos, articles, and podcasts that are just around the corner.
 We’ll also be launching a blog to share day-to-day updates and reflections.

 We’re also planning on taking a step and expanding our work beyond schools.
 We’ve started meeting with different groups to explore the possibilities for working with a community association, union or cooperative that is interested in pioneering innovative approaches to democracy.
 There is a lot of interest among groups in Bolivia, and we are taking a prudent approach in finding a good fit for this type of collaborative experimentation.